shadabtanjeed/Django---Firebase-User-Authentication/readme.md

         ```

 5. Add `serviceAccountKey.json` file
-    * Download the service key json file from firebase.
+    * Download the service key json file from firebase:
+         * Go to project settings -> Service Accounts -> Generate Private Key
     * Rename it as `serviceAccountKey.json`.
     * Put it in the directory: `django_project`